tidymodels/parsnip/tests/testthat/_snaps/misc.md

       check_outcome(1:2, cens_spec)
     Condition
       Error in `check_outcome()`:
       !
-For a censored regression model, the outcome should be <Surv>, not <integer>.
+For a censored regression model, the outcome should be a <Surv> object, not an integer vector.